-The short answer is no, delta-8 is not currently legal in New York state.
-If you do a quick Google search for ‘is delta-8 THC legal in NY?’ you will be met with conflicting answers.
-It can be very confusing, but WayofLeaf is here to address the truth.
+The short answer is no; delta-8 is illegal in New York state.
+However, if you do a quick Google search for “is delta-8 THC legal in NY?” you will be met with conflicting answers.
+It can be confusing, but WayofLeaf is here to address the truth.

-Very recently, the State of New York made delta 8 illegal, along with some of the nation’s strictest laws on CBD.
-It may seem strange, given that the State of New York has permitted marijuana possession for adults over the age of 21.
+Very recently, the state of New York made delta-8 illegal.
+It also had strict laws on CBD up until the end of 2021.
+It may seem strange, given that the state has permitted marijuana possession for adults over 21.

-Admittedly, less is known about delta-8 in comparison to delta-9-THC and the other compounds found in marijuana.
+Admittedly, less is known about delta-8 than delta-9-THC and the other compounds found in marijuana.
 Furthermore, many D8 products contain synthesized versions of the cannabinoid, making some unsure about their safety.

 Read on to learn the new regulations for delta-8 THC in New York.

 The Delta-8 series is the latest release from PureKana, and we have to say, these products do not disappoint.
 Offering a hearty quantity of Delta-8, this is an innovative option, ideal for those who want to mix up their routine and try something new.